robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 You can now log out the user to be redirected to the app home page.

-Take great care to see how the user flows through your app on the different pages and how the `emailVerified` status changes.
+Take great care to see how the user flows through your app on the different pages and how the `emailVerified` status on the session changes.

 ```bash
 1. login